nhaskins/mudportal/README.md

 I have a crummy implimentaiton of inline hyperlinking working.. the problem is I have yet to figure out how to match URL's decently over 2 lines.
 These telnet connections send long strings over 2 lines.
 Kinda tricky.
 The render file does have (commented out at the moment) hyperlink matching, image matching, and youtube video matching.
-It looks pretty amazing to get a hyperlink from a friend on a MUD and have it just render and image or video on the spot, in the 'terminal' ('cept when you get trolled).
+It looks pretty amazing to get a hyperlink from a friend on a MUD and have it  render as an image or video on the spot, in the 'terminal' ('cept when you get trolled).
 Sepaking of that, I'd like to add some simple features to enable/disable/click-confirm the auto replacement of said media elements.